 - 1 teaspoon ground ginger

-In a large bowl, whisk flour, brown sugar or panela, cocoa, spices, baking powder & salt.
+- In a large bowl, whisk flour, brown sugar, cocoa, spices (if using) baking powder & salt.

 - Mash the bananas well.

 - Stir the milk, oil, and vanilla until well-blended.